 Work Permit Requirement

-International volunteers must be from countries having reciprocal agreements with Canada under the International Experience Canada Program (http://www.cic.gc.ca/english/resources/tools/temp/work/opinion/experience/bilat.asp) and must obtain a “Working Holiday” Open Work Permit (http://www.cic.gc.ca/english/work/iec/index.asp) in order to be accepted in our Internship Program.
+International volunteers must be from countries having reciprocal agreements with Canada under the International Experience Canada Program (https://www.canada.ca/en/immigration-refugees-citizenship/services/work-canada/iec.html) and must obtain a “Working Holiday” Open Work Permit in order to be accepted in our Internship Program.
 The numbers of young people accepted from each country is decided by random draw from the pool of applicants.
 As such, there is no guarantee that an applicant will receive the opportunity to apply to receive a work permit.
-There is an application fee of $126 CAD plus an additional fee of $100 CAD for the Working Holiday category.
+There are application fees.
 If applicants are not selected to proceed or need to cancel the process, that money can be reimbursed.
 The details are on the website.

 Note: The application process for the International Experience Canada Program may begin during the autumn before the year a volunteer may wish to participate in our Program.